CodeEditApp/codeedit.app/data/blog/2025/04/our-first-full-time-contributor.md

 ## Our Development Strategy

-To make the most of this focused time, we’ve laid out a **prioritized roadmap** using [GitHub Projects](#).
+To make the most of this focused time, we’ve laid out a [**prioritized roadmap**](https://github.com/orgs/CodeEditApp/projects/3).
 The roadmap is broken down into clearly defined phases, with top-priority items at the top of each phase.

 Khan’s approach is simple: